orca-so/whirlpools/docs/whirlpool/docs/02-Architecture Overview/07-TokenExtensions Support.md

 V2 instructions have been added to handle tokens owned by Token-2022 program.

 - V1 instructions don’t work for pools with Token-2022 tokens.
 - V2 instructions work for pools with the following combinations.
-So V2 encompasses V1; an implementation that always uses V2 is simple, but the downside is increased transaction size if ALT is not used because of the large number of accounts required.
+So V2 encompasses V1; an implementation that always uses V2 is simple, but the downside is increased transaction size if ALT is not used because of the larger number of accounts required.
     - Token / Token
     - Token-2022 / Token
     - Token / Token-2022